CIRALabs/high-assurance-dids-with-dns/draft-ietf-high-assurance-dids-with-dns.md

 ### Issuer Handles

 An issuer may have multiple sub entities issuing credentials on their behalf, such as the different faculties in a university issuing diplomas.
 Each of these entities may have one or more DIDs of their own.
-For this reason, the introduction of an issuer handle, represented as a subdomain in the resource record name, provides a simple way to facilitate the distinction of DIDs, their public keys, and credentials they issue in their relationship to the issuer.
+For this reason, the introduction of an issuer handle, represented as a subdomain in the resource record name, provides a simple way to facilitate the distinction of DIDs, their public keys, and credentials they issue in their relationship to an issuer or root authority.

-***Ex: _did.diplomas.university-issuer.ca IN URI 1 0 “did:example:XXXXXXX”***
+***Ex: _did.diplomas.example-issuer.ca IN URI 1 0 “did:example:XXXXXXX”***

-***Ex: _did.certificates.university-issuer.ca IN URI 1 0 “did:example:XXXXXXX”***
+***Ex: _did.certificates.example-issuer.ca IN URI 1 0 “did:example:XXXXXXX”***

 ## PKI with TLSA records

 The DID to DNS mapping illustrated in section 4 provides a way of showing the association between a DID and a domain, but no way of verifying that relationship.
-By hosting the public keys of that DID in its related domain’s zone, we can provide a cryptographic linkage to bolster this relationship while also providing access to the DID’s public keys outside of the infrastructure where the DID document resides, facilitating interoperability.
+By hosting the public keys of that DID in its related domain’s zone, we can provide a cryptographic linkage to bolster this relationship while also providing access to the DID’s public keys outside of the infrastructure where the DID document itself resides, facilitating interoperability.
 If a verifier is presented with a credential issued or signed by a DID using a method they do not support, they would have the option to perform the cryptographic verification of the credential's signature using the public key stored in the DNS.

 TLSA records {{!RFC6698}} provide a simple way of hosting cryptographic information in the DNS.